-As mentioned earlier, most investors are risk averse.
-What about those who venture into the riskier investments though?
-First of all, you must understand that investment is not gambling, even with high risk assets.
+As mentioned earlier, most investors are risk-averse.
+What about those who venture into the riskier investments, though?
+First, you must understand that investment is not gambling, even with high-risk assets.

-It is true that higher risk provides higher return if the investment is successful.
+Higher risk indeed provides a higher return if the investment is successful.
 The investor must be paid a premium for the risk they take.
-Knowing the purpose behind your need for investment is the first key you require to opening your portfolio door.
+Knowing the purpose behind your investment needs is the first key to opening your portfolio door.

 Assess your Risk Tolerance

 How much risk are you willing to take?
-Reverting back to the first key.
-With high risk and volatility, it is entirely possible to lose a chunk of money.
+Reverting to the first key.
+With high risk and volatility, losing a chunk of money is possible.

-However, with a well diversified portfolio, that loss can be mitigated.
-Assessing your risk tolerance is an important step to figuring out where to allocate your resources.
-Do you go for the safe low yield municipal bonds and certificates of deposit?
+However, with a well-diversified portfolio, that loss can be mitigated.
+Assessing your risk tolerance is important in determining where to allocate your resources.
+Do you go for safe, low-yield municipal bonds and certificates of deposit?

-Or do you risk high and allocate your resources in IPOs (initial public offerings) and high yield, long term bonds?
+Or do you risk high and allocate your resources to IPOs (initial public offerings) and high-yield, long-term bonds?